saniyadm1/Weather-data-pyspark/README.md

 20 columns we are interested only in the Date and time column, temperature, humidity and Dew point.The forecasting is also performed on the same data set for the next year.
+- To be able to run this, you must have Jupyter notebook installed on your machine.
+- It can be run on any platform: Windows, Linux, Mac-OS
+- Installations needed:
+Anaconda prompt, Jupyter notebook, numpy, pandas, sklearn, NLTK
+- Hardware requirement: Any operating system that supports Python.
+Less than 2 GB RAM.